 '''

 Stuck/src/stuck/Stuck.java

-public boolean stuck(Player player) {
+public void stuck(Player player) {

-World world = player.getWorld();

 Location loc = player.getLocation();

 int playerX = (int) loc.getX();

 int playerY = (int) loc.getY();

 int playerZ = (int) loc.getZ();

 loc.setX(playerX + 0.5); loc.setY(playerY); loc.setZ(playerZ + 0.5);

-player.teleport(loc);
+player.teleportTo(loc);

 '''

-The first thing we'll do inside of the stuck function is get the correct world and the player's current location in loc.
+The first thing we'll do inside of the stuck function is get the player's current location in loc.
 Over the next few lines, we'll set up to teleport the player to the center of the block he or she is stuck in right now.
 That makes it easier to plunk blocks down all around the player.

 And how are we going to do that, exactly?
 Well, we know that a player takes up two blocks.
 The location we got for the player is really where the character's legs and feet are.
 The block on top of that (y+1) is the player's head and chest.
 So we want a bunch of blocks, arranged like a stack of two blocks on all four sides of the player, plus a block underneath and one on top.
-That should be ten blocks in all, as you can see in the figure.

-Figure 8-Trapping a player in blocks
+That should be ten blocks in all, as you can see in Figure 3, Trapping a player in blocks, on page 8.